britram/taps-transports/draft-ietf-taps-transports-02.md

 insensitive part of the UDP-Lite payload.

-As for UDP, mechanisms for receiver flow control, congestion control, PathMTU discovery, support for ECN, etc need to be provided by upper layer protocols {{RFC5405}}.
+As for UDP, mechanisms for receiver flow control, congestion control, PMTU or PLPMTU discovery, support for ECN, etc need to be provided by upper layer protocols {{RFC5405}}.

 Examples of use include a class of applications that can derive benefit from having partially-damaged payloads delivered, rather than discarded.
-One use is to support are tolerate payload corruption and over paths that include error-prone links, another application is when header integrity checks are required but payload integrity is provided by some other mechanism (e.g. {{RFC6936}}.
+One use is to support error tolerate payload corruption when used over paths that include error-prone links, another application is when header integrity checks are required, but payload integrity is provided by some other mechanism (e.g. {{RFC6936}}.

 A UDP-Lite service may support IPv4 broadcast, multicast, anycast and